-The COVID-19 pandemic has made getting treatment for cystic fibrosis at health care centers harder.
+The COVID-19 pandemic has made getting treatment for cystic fibrosis at health care centers harder at some points.
 The Cystic Fibrosis Foundation recommends that patients see their doctors quarterly for an in depth checkup.
 During the pandemic, according to Dr. Taylor-Cousar, many health care providers are using telehealth to connect with CF patients.
 “Telehealth let’s doctors give patients advice about their medications, and anything that needs to change because of mild COVID symptoms without the patient having to leave their house,” she explained.

 If a cystic fibrosis patient does become sick with COVID-19, the patient’s treatment may look the same as a patient without CF.

 “If it’s only a mild cough and only a little fever, doctors will manage the symptoms the same way that they would manage people without CF. So, they could take Tylenol or Advil.
 If they started to have increased symptoms, we would have them increase their therapies,” Dr. Taylor-Cousar explained.
 There are also outpatient options for treatment.
 However, because new oral COVID-19 therapies may have drug-drug interactions with other medicines that people with CF take, it is important to talk to the CF team before starting any COVID-19 therapy.
 As COVID-19 symptoms get worse for a cystic fibrosis patient, they may need to go to the hospital for more intense treatment.
 Dr. Taylor-Cousar recommends that CF patients make a plan with their provider to respond to COVID-19 symptoms just in case.

 Cystic fibrosis may make the effects of COVID-19 more severe for some people, so it’s important to continue to lower your risk of contracting the disease.
 If you have questions about your individual situation, please talk to your CF care team.